-While knowing United States history is helpful, our PA ancestors spent most of their lives focused locally, rather than nationally.
-They lived in diverse communities of different ethnicities and faiths, separated by rivers and mountains.
+We all learned general United States history in school.
+While good to know, it’s not what we need to do genealogy research in Pennsylvania.
+Our PA ancestors spent most of their lives focused locally, rather than nationally.
 If you learn the history of a community and Pennsylvania in general, you’ll be more successful in your genealogy research.

 Pennsylvania Historical and Museum Commission

 The PHMC manages over twenty different museums around the state of PA.
 Many of these places are more living history sites, then traditional museum.
 They are a great way to understand how your ancestors lived and worth a visit.
 Check out the Pennsylvania Historical and Museum Commission website for locations near where your ancestors lived.